-According to the daughter of the store’s owner, the sandwich originated when her father saw how Sicilian farmers would bring their wares to the store, then order salami and other cured meats, a little olive salad, cheese, and muffaletta bread.
-Then they would sit on crates or barrels, balancing their food on their knees, and trying to eat.
-Finally he suggested making a sandwich out of it all, and thus the Muffaletta Sandwich was born.
+According to the daughter of the store’s owner, her father saw that Sicilian farmers would order salami and other cured meats, a little olive salad, some cheese, and bread.
+Then they would sit on barrels, balancing their food on their knees, trying to eat.

 Muffaletta Sandwich Recipe